vascobnunes/fetchLandsatSentinelFromGoogleCloud/README.md

 `         --latest LATEST,                      Choose the most recent image(s) that meet(s) the search criteria`

+`         --noinspire,                          Do not rename output image folder to the title collected from the inspire.xml file (only for S2 datasets)`

 `         --overwrite,                          Overwrite files if existing locally`

 `         --outputcatalogs=OUTPUTCATALOGS       Where to download metadata catalog files`